By Terry Trucco

-Lighted futuristically from beneath, it has no business being in a sprawling room with 1920s inflections that include the original floor tiles and a lacy, wedding cake ceiling.
-And that’s exactly why it looks terrific, even if it must be murder for the hotel staff that dusts it.
+Lighted futuristically from underneath, it has no business being in a sprawling room with 1920s inflections that include the original floor tiles and a lacy, wedding cake ceiling.
+That only makes it more audacious, and eye-catching, even if it must be murder for the hotel staff that dusts it.

 All this is a huge departure from the lobby’s previous baroque appearance, with hooded chandeliers, faux-painted stone walls and lavender curtains that conjured a romanticized rendering of Miss Havisham’s digs (without the cobwebs).

-It was high time for a change, especially after the 600-plus guest rooms received a smart new look in 2011 from the Rockwell Group (they were lightened up, too, with white walls and gray accents).
+It was high time for a change, especially after the 600-plus guest rooms received a smart new look in 2011 from the Rockwell Group (they were lightened up, too, with white walls, gray accents and grand-scale floral wallpaper).

-One detail left changed: this is still an old-style lobby, where you can check your messages from the comfort of a black velvet wing chair, plug in your laptop at a table fired up with chargers or curl up on a sofa with USA Today (paper copies line the coffee tables).
+One detail left unchanged: this is still an old-style lobby, where you can check your messages from the comfort of a black velvet wing chair, plug in your laptop at a table fired up with chargers or curl up on a sofa with USA Today (paper copies are stacked on the coffee tables).

 A new grab ‘n go stocks bottled drinks and mainstream snacks near the check-in desk.
 But there’s no pressure to order cocktails or coffees to gain admission.